me-box/databox-cm/README.md

 Databox container manager and dashboard user interface part of the databox platform see [the main repository](https://github.com/me-box/databox) for more information.

-For developing Databox core components- Databox exposes following functions:
+For developing Databox core components- Container Manager (CM) exposes following functions:
-1. `setHttpsHelper(helper)`: this functions https agent -with Databox root cirtificate.
+1. `setHttpsHelper(helper)`: this functions https agent - with Databox root cirtificate.
 2. `install(sla)`: start a app/driver service as a docker container.
 3. `uninstall(service)`: remove the running `service` docker container.
 4. `restart(container)`: restart the `container`.